DoTheEvo/selfhosted-apps-docker/watchtower/readme.md

 └── ~/
     └── docker/
         └── watchtower/
+            ├── .env
-            └── 🗋 docker-compose.yml
+            └── docker-compose.yml
 ```

+* `.env` - a file containing environmental variables for docker compose
+* `docker-compose.yml` - a docker compose file, telling docker how to build the containers

+Only these two files must be provided.

 # docker-compose

-Scheduled to run every saturday at midnight</br>
+Scheduled to run every saturday at midnight using environmental variable.</br>
 Heads up that not a typical cron format is used,
 [seconds are the first digit](https://pkg.go.dev/github.com/robfig/cron@v1.2.0?tab=doc#hdr-CRON_Expression_Format).